Blog

 Where this broke: healthcare hierarchy

 Our AI used the same friendly, casual tone with doctors that it used with patients.
+Doctors rated it as unprofessional.

 When our AI used a single persona everywhere, it violated how humans encode hierarchy through speech.
 CAT research consistently shows that failing to adapt vocal style to social role leads to worse interpersonal outcomes — even when the message is correct.